Each day there is an new warning about a different food causing cancer and often, that advice turns out to be bunk.

 According to medical experts, cancer is a complex set of diseases, which might be a result of various factors, specified: genetics, specific infections, poor lifestyle habits, like poor diet, physical inactivity, tobacco, and alcohol use and environmental exposure to various types of chemicals and radiation.
 This factors have been scientifically proven to raise the risk of cancer.

 The list of the worst 10 foods that cause cancer:

 From the chemically-lined bag to the actual contents, microwave popcorn is at the center of lung cancer debates around the world.
 Not only are the kernels and oil likely GMO (which the manufacturer doesn’t have to disclose) unless organic, the fumes released from artificial butter flavoring contain diacetyl, which is toxic to humans.
-Make your own organic popcorn the old-fashioned way – it tastes better, doesn’t release toxic fumes, and is a healthier choice for you.
+Make your own organic popcorn the old-fashioned way it tastes better, doesn’t release toxic fumes, and is a healthier choice for you.

 Most cans are lined with a product called bisphenol-A (BPA), which has been shown to genetically alter the brain cells of rats.
 Many plastic goods, thermal paper, water lines, and many dental composites also contain BPA.
 Help protect your DNA by sticking to fresh or frozen vegetables that have no added ingredients for your family’s table!
 These are better for you and available year-round.